Integrated System Testing (CAN/ULC-S1001)

 Emergency Lighting

-Power Operator Door,
+Power Operator Door

 The interconnection links between fire protection and life safety systems may consist of electrical, optical, or wireless transmission, or data transfer protocols, such as BACnet and LonWorks.

-Who is the Integrated Testing Coordinator?
+Video #4: Who is the Integrated Testing Coordinator?

 Based on CAN/ULC-S1001, the integrated testing coordinator shall be knowledgeable and experienced in the design, installation, and operation of fire protection and life safety system(s), and the fire protection and life safety functions of building systems.